zopefoundation/zc.relation/src/zc/relation/README.txt

 search one or more indexes for matching relationships, as usual, but actually specify a relationship: Howie.

-We do not have an index name.
-The key, then, is `None`: no index name, just relationship tokens.
-For our current example, that would mean the query is `{None: 'Howie'}`.
+We do not have a value index name: we are looking for a relation.
+The key is the constant `zc.relation.RELATION`.
+For our current example, that would mean the query is `{zc.relation.RELATION: 'Howie'}`.

+    >>> import zc.relation
-    >>> list(catalog.findValues('supervisor', {None: 'Howie'}))[0]
+    >>> list(catalog.findValues(
+    ...     'supervisor', {zc.relation.RELATION: 'Howie'}))[0]
     <Employee instance "Diane">

 Congratulations, you just found an obfuscated and comparitively inefficient way to write `howie.supervisor`! [#intrinsic_search]_ [#findValuesExceptions]_

-Slightly more usefully, you can use other query keys along with None.
+Slightly more usefully, you can use other query keys along with zc.relation.RELATION.
+This asks, "Of Betty, Alice, and Frank, who are supervised by Alice?"

     >>> sorted(catalog.findRelationTokens(
+    ...     {zc.relation.RELATION: zc.relation.catalog.any(
-    ...     {None: zc.relation.catalog.any('Betty', 'Alice', 'Chuck'),
+    ...
+'Betty', 'Alice', 'Frank'),
     ...      'supervisor': 'Alice'}))
-    ['Betty', 'Chuck']
+    ['Betty']

+Only Betty is.

 Transitive Searching, Query Factories, and `maxDepth`
 ----------------------------------------------------------------